Gravitational effects in macroscopic quantum systems: a first-principles analysis: Discussion

 \subsection{A spacetime covariant theory for weak gravity}

 In Sec.
 4, we showed that quantisation in the ADM gauge leads to an effective QFT description that leads to the expected results in the Newtonian regime.
-The price one has to pay is that the spacetime picture is lost: space-time observables are gauge-dependent.
+The price one has to pay is that the spacetime picture is lost: there is no guarantee that spacetime observables are gauge independent; in fact, most probably they are not.
 We argued that there is a natural resolution to this problem, namely, the quantisation of gravity as a PFT.
 The problem here is that quantum PFTs in dimensions more than two do not have any Fock-type representations, hence, if they exist, their structure is very different from that of weak gravity in the ADM gauge.

 This likely implies that the quantum PFTs will lead to different predictions for at least some observables.
 It is a natural conjecture that the difference will be most pronounced in spacetime observables, like path proper times or observables that implement the ordering of events.